rtheo/Ortho/README.md

 Orthomod code shows a method by which an L+K Lexicon is restricted to a subest given by a (Mod L) filter which always results in periodic trajectories in the upper triangular part.

 Orthofilter code generalizes this principle with the use of arbitrary filters provided by logical masks for the exclusion of K bits.
-Evidently there exist exactly 2^L - 2 such nontrivial filters grouped into http://mathurl.com/hd4vfor groups as the coefficients of the binomial.
+Evidently there exist exactly 2^L - 2 such nontrivial filters (excluding all zeros and all ones) grouped into http://mathurl.com/hd4vfor groups as the coefficients of the binomial.

 Orthomovie makes a complete run over all such filters and makes a movie of all intermediate filtered matrices.
 An example is given by the movie Orthomovie6.avi for the 6 x 64 Lexicon matrix.